Charles H. Lundquist College of Business

 Nathan Lillegard, Program Manager

-Developing new ideas, solving problems, and taking an innovative approach to business is what entrepreneurship is all about.
-The Lundquist Center for Entrepreneurship (LCE) helps students develop the tools, skills, and abilities to turn innovative ideas into reality, whether the idea is working for a Fortune 500 company or starting a business.
-Courses, internships, the Entrepreneurs on Campus program, and student-run clubs offer opportunities to develop entrepreneurial skills, attitude, and knowledge.
+The Lundquist Center for Entrepreneurship helps students develop the tools, skills, and abilities to turn innovative ideas into reality, whether the idea is improving a Fortune 500 company or starting a business.
+Courses, internships, guest speakers, study tours, and business plan competitions offer opportunities to develop entrepreneurial skills, attitude, and knowledge.
 The center’s New Venture Championship is recognized as one of the top business-plan competitions in the world.
 By creating opportunities for participants to gain from the experience and wisdom of successful entrepreneurs, the center's programs helps make students more competitive in today’s business world.
+For more information, visit the website.

 James H. Warsaw Sports Marketing Center